Day of surgery (morning) - general anaesthetic / deep sedation

 On the day of your operation

-Male consultant on surgical scrubs next to a large red illustration question mark
+Male consultant wearing surgical scrubs next to a large red illustration question mark

 The doctor will come to see you before your operation.
 You can ask the doctor questions.